azmelekin/azmelekin.github.io/_posts/2017-10-03-unemploymentrates.md

 Combining the two plots above provides the plot below for a quick visual comparison by race/ethnicity & gender.

 <img src="/images/plot1-1.png"/>
 Looking at the plot comparing race/ethnicity by gender clearly shows consistent higher unemployment rates for Black/African Americans.
-Latino/Hispanic males fared better than their female counterparts until the present administration's 6th month of the first year!
-It increased in the months of July & August which may have to do more with policy statements.
+Latino/Hispanic males fared better than their female counterparts until June '17.
+It increased in the months of July & August which probably have to do more with policy statements.
 The disparity between female/male unemployment for Whites (again this includes All Whites), does not appear to indicate huge discrepancy.